 A study of the fundamentals of criminal investigation including crime scene search and recording; collection and preservation of evidence; a survey of related forensic science; interviews and interrogations; and methods of surveillance.
-Emphasizes the techniques of aces preparention techniques of case preparation and presenting the case to court.
+Emphasizes the techniques of case preparation and presenting the case to court.